rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Tags

-Get a listing of all tags and return their details
+This action is used to get a listing of all tags and return their details

 ##### Input